Most Wanted poster

 First Threshold

-Dunn actively participates in the assassination mission, pulling the trigger and committing to Grant's operation, crossing into the world of conspiracy.
+Dunn actively chooses to participate in the assassination mission at a charity event, taking position as a sniper.
+He commits to the operation, crossing into the world of black ops conspiracy.

 8